-Thailand’s fusion of religious beliefs: Buddhism, Animism and Brahmanism
+Thailand’s fusion of religious beliefs: Buddhism, Animism and Brahmanism | Thaiger

 Other practices by the Thai people include following pre‐Buddhist traditions such as monks wearing robes and shaving their heads.
 This sight is often thought of as part of Buddhism, but it actually stems from the Semana tradition which predates Buddhism by about 4,000 years.
 Holy Days, or Uposatha, in Thai, which are designated for observing half and full moons, were also derived from pre‐Buddhist times.
 In Thailand these are called the Wan Phra, with Thais traditionally visiting temples in white clothes on these days.

 Obviously for anyone visiting the Land of Smiles, determining what belief systems the Thai people have can be daunting.
 Thais don’t have a word for Animism in their language and tend to classify all of their adopted belief systems under Buddhism.
 And, indeed, this may be the best way to describe Thailand’s fusion of beliefs and practices.
-The reasoning behind using Buddhism as an umbrella term is due to other adopted belief systems all sharing similar components with the kingdom’s officially recognised religion.
+The reasoning behind using Buddhism as an umbrella term is due to other adopted belief systems all sharing similar components with the kingdom’s officially recognised ‘religion’ (although Buddhism is not generally considered a religion in the same vein as Abrahamic religions).

 Buddhism, Animism, and Brahmanism (or Hinduism), all incorporate the worship of spirits and gods who may or may not have merit or good karma.
 Such beings are used by the Thai people to ask for protection, luck, riches, health and help with moving on to the next life.
 However, because Animism is strictly based upon the worship of spirits, who may or may not be controlled, it is thought of as being less certain to aid Thai people in their quests for a better life.